 - 1. Each applicant interviews with members of the Psychology Training Committee in two individual interviews.
 Interviews may include a current intern or postdoctoral fellow. - 2.
-Question and answer hour with the Training Director and psychology training committee about the internship, agency, or other relevant factors of the internship program of interest to applicants - 3.
-Question and answer hour with the current intern cohort (non-evaluative meeting) - 4.
-Brief breaks and a 30-minute break for lunch provided
+Informational virtual tour and hour with the Training Director and psychology training committee to review the internship, agency, or other relevant factors of the internship program of interest to applicants - 3.
+Question and answer hour with the current intern cohort